AT&T (NYSE:T) Releases FY24 Earnings Guidance

-AT&T (NYSE:T – Get Free Report) issued an update on its FY24 earnings guidance on Monday morning.
+AT&T (NYSE:T – Get Free Report) updated its FY24 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $2.15-2.25 for the period, compared to the consensus estimate of $2.22.

+A number of research analysts have commented on the company.
+Deutsche Bank Aktiengesellschaft upped their price target on AT&T from $23.00 to $24.00 and gave the stock a buy rating in a research note on Thursday, January 25th.
+Oppenheimer upgraded AT&T from a market perform rating to an outperform rating and set a $21.00 price objective on the stock in a research note on Friday, January 19th.
+Citigroup increased their price objective on AT&T from $19.00 to $20.00 and gave the company a buy rating in a research note on Thursday, February 1st.
+TheStreet upgraded AT&T from a c rating to a b- rating in a research note on Wednesday, January 24th.
+Finally, Barclays increased their price objective on AT&T from $17.00 to $20.00 and gave the company an equal weight rating in a research note on Wednesday, January 31st.
+Five analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of Moderate Buy and a consensus price target of $21.65.

 AT&T Announces Dividend